Resume Tips

 5. Keep It Concise and Well-Structured

-Be sure that your resume is short with short paragraphs and dividing your details into sections with appropriate headings.
-Utilize bolding or bold to draw attention to key details but avoid overwhelming the reader with excessive formatting.
+Make sure your resume is succinct by using concise sentences and dividing your the information into sections that have appropriate headings.
+Utilize bolding or bold to draw attention to the most important information, but do not overwhelm the reader with excessive formatting.

 6. Proofread for Errors